 While daunting at first, security can be seamlessly built into an organization’s application lifecycle.
 By shifting your strategy from testing near the end of the development cycles through manual processes, to integrating security early and often from the first line of code through production, you enable your team to be more agile in the face of new threats.
 Through automation and security tools that meet the needs of developers, architects, and testers, security posture can be quickly and continuously improved.

 It’s clear from Joseph’s insights that the PCI community is continuing its commitment to enabling consumers and vendors to safely and seamlessly transact in today’s complex digital world.
-For more insights on how CA Veracode can help your organization respond to the themes touched on above, check out the links below.
+For more insights on how Veracode can help your organization respond to the themes touched on above, check out the links below.

-As a leader in application security, CA Veracode has helped hundreds of customers comply with PCI-DSS and other leading compliance standards.
+As a leader in application security, Veracode has helped hundreds of customers comply with PCI-DSS and other leading compliance standards.
 Learn more.

-Check out our new interactive infographic, Securing Every Phase of the Software Lifecycle, to further explore security considerations during the SDLC, and how CA Veracode products can help you secure your organization’s PCI data.
+Check out our new interactive infographic, Securing Every Phase of the Software Lifecycle, to further explore security considerations during the SDLC, and how Veracode products can help you secure your organization’s PCI data.